pnxtech/hydra/README.md

 ```

 #### getInstanceID
-Return the instance id for this process.
+Returns the instance id for this process.
 ```javascript
 /**
 * @name getInstanceID